lukehutch/flutter_reactive_value/README.md

 (The only place you're not allowed to update `counter.value` is the `build` method of a widget, since state changes are disallowed in `build` methods.)

+There is no need to dispose the `ValueNotifier` listener -- it is automatically removed whenever the value changes (and it is added back whenever the `build` method is called, during a rebuild).

 That's all there is to it, at least for simple usage!

 ## Optimizing UI updates